 The Urban Policy Lab anchors the Urban Policy program's singular client-centered curriculum.
 In this intensive six-credit practicum, groups of four or five students work as a consulting team to address real-world policy and management problems for government officials or nonprofit executives.
 Each team of students works on two projects over the course of the spring semester, supervised by a member of the Milano School's faculty.
 Each project culminates in a live briefing for the client, at which the team presents their findings and recommendations, followed by a written report incorporating client feedback.

-Laboratory in Issue Analysis (NURP 6010) is offered in the spring semester only.
+Urban Policy Lab (NURP 6010) is offered in the spring semester only.
 The prerequisite is Policy Analysis, a course in which students build critical decision-making skills through case-based analytical exercises.

 Lab clients include a wide array of public agencies and nonprofit organizations.